planetlabs/datalake/README.md

 weekly report.

 where: This is the location or server that generated the file.
-It is required and must only contain alpha-numeric characters, - and _.
+It is required and must only contain lowercase alpha-numeric characters, - and _.
 It should be concise. 'localhost' and 'vagrant' are bad names.
 Something like 'whirlyweb02-prod' is good.

 what: This is the process or program that generated the file.
-It is required and must only contain alpha-numeric characters, - and _.
+It is required and must only contain lowercase alpha-numeric characters, - and _.
 It must not have trailing file extension (e.g., .log).
 The name should be concise to limit the chances that it conflicts with other whats in the datalake.
 So names like 'job' or 'task' are bad.
 Names like 'balyhoo-source-audit' or 'rawfood-ingester' are good.

 data-version: This is the data version.
 It must only contain alpha-numeric characters, -, and _.
 But the format is otherwise up to the user.
 If the format